mondeja/leptos-fluent/leptos-fluent/README.md

         // Update the language on cookie when the language changes.
         // By default, it is `false`.
         set_language_to_cookie: true,
+        // Set the discovered initial language of the user from
+        // a cookie to local storage.
+By default, it is `false`.
+        initial_language_from_cookie_to_localstorage: true,

         // Server side options
         // -------------------